National Financial Capability Month – April 2015

 Saving for Retirement

-In recognition of National Financial Capability Month, the department joined 25 other states to participate in the National Retirement Planning Week, April 7-11, to share resources on planning for retirement.
+In recognition of National Financial Capability Month, the department joins 25 other states to participate in the National Retirement Planning Week, April 13-17, to share resources on planning for retirement.
 The goal is to encourage District residents and employees to think about planning for retirement and to create comprehensive retirement plans.
 See below for resources.

 - Five Tips for Building Retirement Security